mitre/secure-coding-case-studies/python/msccs-6.md

 **Contributions:**

+Originally created by David Rothenberg - The MITRE Corporation<br>
-Originally created by Drew Buttner - The MITRE Corporation<br>
+Reviewed by Drew Buttner - The MITRE Corporation<br>
 Reviewed by Steve Christey - The MITRE Corporation

 (C) 2025 The MITRE Corporation.
 All rights reserved.<br>